SuperOfficeDocs/superoffice-docs/docs/ns-web-services/soundx.md

 title: soundx       # (Required) Very important for SEO.
 Intent in a unique string of 43-59 chars including spaces.
 description: Soundex comes to NetServer # (Required) Important for SEO.
 Recommended character length is 115-145 characters including spaces.
-author: Marek Vokáč             # Your GitHub alias.
+author: Marek Vokáč             # Your GitHub alias. so.date: 05.07.2012
-so-date: 7 May 2012
 keywords:
-so.topic:                       # article, howto, reference, concept, guide
+so.topic: article          # article, howto, reference, concept, guide

 # Optional fields.
 Don't forget to remove # if you need a field.
 so.envir: cloud           # cloud or onsite